Configuring IIS to support Estonian Digital ID-card for authentication

 Additional possibilities

-In addition to TLS and cipher suite configuration there are many other things we can do to secure our server:
+In addition to TLS and cipher suite configuration, there are many other things that can be done to secure the server:

 • Keep operating system up to date.